 Leaving Shiraz behind, we embark on a journey in the footsteps of the Achaemenid Empire, riding to the World Heritage Sites of Persepolis and Pasargadae.
 It’s here, in these loads of culture next to Cyrus the Great's final resting place that we spend the night.

 On the following day, we leave the Fars province, heading toward Yazd.
 However, in the way we stop in where you visit the exceptional character all over the country, the only living being in the world has seen Marco Polo.
 "Abarkuh Cypress", known as Sarv-e Abarkuh, has almost 4500 years-old.
 It's a belief that Zoroaster had planted this tree.

-Leaving Yazd behind, find back your two-wheels to join Naein, some 170 kilometers away.
-Meanwhile, make a detour to the nested village of Chak Chak, the most sacred mountain and well-hidden shrine of Zoroastrianism with its beautiful fire temple.
-Riding between the Zagros Mountain and Dasht-e Kavir desert in this endless sea of dust, is an epic drive experience, after which you reach Isfahan, the marvelous blue city known as "half of the world".
+Leaving Yazd behind, find back your two wheels to join Naein, some 170 kilometres away.
+Meanwhile, make a detour to the nested village of Chak Chak, the most sacred mountain and the well-hidden shrine of Zoroastrianism with its beautiful fire temple.
+Riding between the Zagros Mountain and Dasht-e Kavir desert in this endless sea of dust is an epic drive experience, after which you reach Isfahan, the marvellous blue city known as "half of the world".

 As for Yazd, we take a full day to visit the city.
 For once, allow yourself to get lost in the alleys of the bazaar, surrounded by the smell of spices, before being in awe in front of the beautiful blue-domed mosques of Naghsh-e Jahan square or alive bridges.

 After a night in this enchanting atmosphere, it’s time to hit the road again and explore the Karkas Mountains.
 We kick in the gears to access some remote mountain villages.
 As the Sun is going down, enjoy your arrival in Kashan, with the sunset colouring the sky in flaming red.